madanyc/workfront-learn.en/help/reporting/basic-reporting/how-to-send-and-share-reports.md

 ---
 title: Send and share reports
-description: In this video, you will learn how to send reports to users, teams, or any email address, and how to share reports with anyone in [!DNL  ].
+description: In this video, you will learn how to send reports to users, teams, or any email address, and how to share reports with anyone in [!DNL  Workfront].
 activity: use
 feature: Reports and Dashboards
 type: Tutorial